6 MIN READ

 Austin Warner, Lead Data Scientist

-Technical lead for the targeting and allocation framework behind Kroger’s Best Customer Communications program.
+Austin Warner is a lead data scientist at 84.51°.
+As a technical lead, he is responsible for the targeting and allocation framework behind Kroger’s Best Customer Communications program.

 Stoepel Michael